-- 7. If the student is late or absent for ANY part of a scheduled clinical day, they must report this before 6:00 AM for day clinical and 5:00 PM for evening clinical.
+- If the student is late or absent for ANY part of a scheduled clinical day, they must report this before 6:00 AM for day clinical and 5:00 PM for evening clinical.
 The student will be directed by their instructor for specific clinical site call off procedures. - 8.
 Students who are tardy or absent without calling will receive a behavior sheet.
 If this behavior continues, the student will be dismissed for the program. - 9.
-Attendance records are kept at the clinical site and in the office.
-Students' should track their hours missed but may confirm absences with the office.
+Students' should track their hours missed but may confirm absences with their instructor(s).